Updated July 2, 2021.

 Helpful info: The Best Snacks to Pack for the Flight

 - Flight Number: UA 345

 - Economy Seat Configuration: 2-3-2 (2-1-2 lay-flat seats in Business)

 - Departure to Arrival Times: 8:35am-1:12pm; Times and days of the week vary according to season.
 Check out Flight Mapper for specific dates and times!

 No matter what class of service you’re flying, whether you’re in First, Business, or one of the many versions of Economy, everyone is allowed a personal item!
 Here’s a peek at the contens of mine!
 Just click the link to get yours!

 BYOB: Bring Your Own Bottle!
 Take an empty refillable bottle with you, then fill it up to the top after you get through security.
 You can bring it with you on the flight!

 Flying for 10.5 hours?
 I needed some food to get me through!
 I’m a fan of protein for staying power, so jerky is always a winner with me, and this particular brand has plenty of flavors and types of meat to choose from!

 My other little secret weapon for staving off hunger and satisfying my sweet tooth is a Cliff bar!
-This is a new flavor I can’t wait to try:
+Get the variety pack to see what you like:

 The older I get, the more my feet swell when I fly for more than about 5 hours.
 And the more uncomfortable my legs become!
 I started using compression socks a few years ago, and I just can’t recommend them enough.
 My favorite brand is Go2Socks, and they come in a variety of colors and patterns from plain white to argyle to polkadots!